 - difficulty concentrating

 You may also experience physical symptoms if you’re feeling anxious.
-These may include:
+These can include:

 - a dry mouth

 There are 3 main types of anxiety, though these can overlap.
-Many people will experience more than 1 type.
+Many people will experience more than one type.

 Generalised anxiety disorder